mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 - create reducers for each different parts of your state
 	- use `combineReducers`
 	- each one returns the slice of the state it's interested in
+- State design is one of the big challenges

 ### Good examples